-The Right Location
+Pick the Right Location

-Type of Firelay
+Use the Right Type of Firelay

 If you’ve suffered from a wreck, you can use the oil to start a fire.
 Char cloth is also a handy firestarter that you can keep in an Altoids tin.
-You can also pack some DIY egg carton firestarters in a waterproof Ziplock baggie, too.
+You can pack some DIY egg carton firestarters in a waterproof Ziplock baggie, too.